Page title

 To be eligible to be enrolled, section 4.30(1)(b) of the Local Government Act 1995 requires that you (or the body corporate that nominates you) own or occupy rateable property within the [insert name of local government].

 3.4.
-Verification of body corporate registration and nomination
+Verification of body corporate status and nomination

-Where a body corporate makes an enrolment eligibility claim, it is important that the CEO is satisfied the body corporate exists.
-In doing so, the local government should verify that the body corporate has a current registration through the registration authority (for example, the Australian Securities and Investments Commission (ASIC) or the Department of Mines, Industry Regulation and Safety (DMIRS)).
+Where a body corporate makes an enrolment eligibility claim, the CEO must be satisfied the body corporate exists and is an eligible body corporate.
+In doing so, the local government should verify that the body corporate has a current registration through the registration authority (for example, the Australian Securities & Investments Commission (ASIC) or the Department of Energy, Mines, Industry Regulation and Safety (DEMIRS)).
 This can be done online via the relevant websites.

-If a body corporate cannot be found online, the local government may wish to conduct an ABN lookup to establish the nature of the business to help determine if the entity is a body corporate at all.
+If a body corporate cannot be found online or is not current, the local government may wish to conduct an ABN lookup to establish the nature of the business to help determine if the entity is a relevant body corporate.

 • a director of the body corporate or equivalent, or